How long does the free trial last?

 How much will I be billed?

-The monthly amount that you will be billed will be based on the number of users you have and their role (Administrator/User or Reviewer).
+The monthly amount that you will be billed in the currency that you have selected, will be based on the number of users you have and their role (Administrator/User or Reviewer).
 When you add a new user, you will be billed a pro-rated amount.
 Full details will be included in your invoice which will be available on the Invoices tab in the Admin section.

 Can I update my payment card details?